antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

 $ Sudo certbot --nginx
 ```
 Follow the prompt as directed.
 Once complete you should be able to access your guacamole server via HTTPS through your domain name (e.g. https://guacamoleserver.domain.com)

+Now you can log into the guacamole server using the default creds and establish RDP and SSH connections as you see fit.